Connecticut Water Quality at a Glance

 Bridgeport Water Quality

-Comprehensive analysis of Bridgeport’s water systems, covering source water protection, treatment processes, infrastructure modernization efforts, and compliance with emerging contaminant regulations in Connecticut’s largest city.
+Comprehensive analysis of Bridgeport’s water systems, covering source water protection, treatment processes, infrastructure modernisation, and compliance with emerging contaminant regulations in Connecticut’s largest city.
+Bridgeport is one of the communities most closely watched for PFAS given its southwestern location.

 New Haven Water Quality